Jarugu Narasimha Moorthy: Biography

 J. N. Moorthy, Born in B. Kothakota, a border town in Chittoor district of the south Indian state of Andhra Pradesh, graduated in chemistry from Bangalore University in 1985 and completed his master's degree from the same university in 1988.
 Subsequently, he joined the Indian Institute of Science from where he secured his Phd, under the supervision of Prof. K. Venkatesan, in 1994 and went to the US to pursue his post-doctoral studies under the guidance of Jay Kochi of the University of Houston.
 In 1995, after obtaining an Alexander von Humboldt fellowship, he moved to the laboratory of Waldemar Adam at the University of Würzburg where he stayed for one and half years.
 He subsequently moved to the University of Victoria in 1996 to work with Cornelia Bohne.
 In 1998, he returned to India to join the Indian Institute of Technology, Kharagpur in June 1998 as an assistant professor but stayed there only for a few months and relocated to the Indian Institute of Technology, Kanpur where he served as an associate professor from December 2003 before becoming a professor of the department of chemistry in 2008.
 After holding the Lalit M. Kapoor Chair Professorship during 2011–14, he also served as the Dr. Jag Mohan Garg Chair Professor at the institute.
 In between, he has had various stints abroad as a visiting professor at institutions such as University of Bremen (Alexander von Humboldt fellow 2004-05), Jacobs University Bremen (Royal Society of Chemistry grants 2007), University of Strasburg (2010) and Osaka University (2010).
-On 1 April 2019, Professor J. N. Moorthy was appointed the Director of the Indian Institute of Science Education and Research, Thiruvananthapuram (IISER-Thiruvananthapuram), and continues to serve there.
+On 1 April 2019, Professor J. N. Moorthy was appointed the Director of the Indian Institute of Science Education and Research, Thiruvananthapuram (IISER-Thiruvananthapuram), where he served till 8 July 2026.